oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/prioritize-recall-evidence/prioritize-recall-evidence.md

 - Use the loaded ONNX embedding model in the database.
 - Populate stored and query embeddings with `VECTOR_EMBEDDING`.
 - Run `VECTOR_DISTANCE` against complaint chunks.
-- Filter semantic search to complaints tied to `B-482` exposure.
+- Filter semantic search to complaints tied to the B-482 recall.
 - Combine vector results with JSON complaint observations.
-- Produce the approved recall context used by the Select AI Agent lab.
+- Produce the recall context used by the Select AI Agent lab.

 ## Task 1: Ensure Vector Data and Use the Loaded Model

-Kevin needs complaint evidence that reflects meaning, not only matching words.
-David keeps vectors and source evidence together; Tim prepares the model-backed data.
+Kevin needs to find complaints that describe the same issue, even when they use different words.
+David keeps the vectors beside the original complaint data; Tim prepares the data for the model.

 1. Inspect the complaint text and query text that will become the embedding inputs.